akneelanjan/Neelanjan_Task2/README.md

 ## Features
 * You can use all bases from 2 to 10.
 * It is also capable of interconversion of number systems among bases from 2 to 10.
+* It points out extraneous errors - like if a binary input by user includes 2 it shows invalid input.